What to expect when starting antidepressants for the first time

 It’s important to work with your doctor and pharmacist to figure out what medication is right for you.

-Understanding the side effects
+Understanding the side effects of antidepressants

 Your doctor will likely start you off on a low dose of medication to help reduce the risk of side effects.
 Different classes of medications have different side effects, but newer medications like SSRIs and SNRIs have the fewest.
 It’s important to note that side effects are usually the strongest the first few weeks you start a medication.